The copy operation creates a copy of an object that is already stored in Amazon S3. You can

 GLACIER), you must first restore a temporary copy before you can copy the object to another bucket.
-For information about archiving objects, see Object Archival.

-When copying objects you can request Amazon S3 to save the target object encrypted using an AWS Key Management Service (KMS) encryption key, an Amazon S3-managed encryption key, or a customer-provided encryption key.
+For information about archiving objects, see Transitioning to the GLACIER When copying objects you can request Amazon S3 to save the target object encrypted using an AWS Key Management Service (KMS) encryption key, an Amazon S3-managed encryption key, or a customer-provided encryption key.
 Accordingly you must specify encryption information in your request.
 If the copy source is an object that stored in Amazon S3 using server-side encryption with customer provided key, you will need to provide encryption information in your request so Amazon S3 can decrypt the object for copying.
 For more information, see Protecting Data Using Encryption.